gumaerc-testorg/18.904-spring-2011/content/pages/lecture-summaries.md

 {{< tdopen >}}

-Compute the cohomology ring of the wedge sum S2 ∨ S4 and of complex projective space **CP**2.
+Compute the cohomology ring of the wedge sum S{{< sup "2" >}} ∨ S{{< sup "4" >}} and of complex projective space **CP**{{< sup "2" >}}.
 Observe that the underlying groups are isomorphic, but since the ring structure is different the two spaces are not homotopy equivalent.
 This is something that cannot be seen purely in terms of homology, and relies on the additional structure in cohomology.

 _References_: Hatcher Example 3.13.